bcgov/mds/functional-tests/README.md

 ## Run tests with Gradle

 The following commands will launch the tests with the individual browsers.
-The public-frontend tests are run by replacing CustomJUnitSpecRunner with CustomJUnitPublicSpecRunner All tests are run by replacing CustomJUnitSpecRunner with CustomJUnitMasterSpecRunner
+The minespace-frontend tests are run by replacing CustomJUnitSpecRunner with CustomJUnitPublicSpecRunner

 The core frontend tests here will be run with the following commands ./gradlew chromeTest -DchromeTest.single=CustomJUnitSpecRunner